eslint/eslint/docs/src/rules/no-fallthrough.md

 :::

-Note that the last `case` statement in these examples does not cause a warning because there is nothing to fall through into.
+Note that the last `case` statement in these examples does not cause a warning because there is nothing to fallthrough into.
+(However, there is an option to change this behavior; see below.)

 ## Options